jazir555/Add-Settings-Links/README.md

 **Partially Working Functionality**

-Plugins that create top level menu items on the sidebar, and submenu items under "settings" have the correct settings page urls added to the plugins.php page.
+Plugins that create top level menu items on the sidebar, and submenu items under "settings" have the correct settings page urls added to plugins.php.

 --------------------------------